This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 My other regret is that I still haven’t figured out if Missouri is a southern or a midwestern state.
 I’m going with midwest, but it’s a tough call.

-Despite the fact that it was under attack by evil clowns, I thoroughly enjoyed my visit to Cincinnati.
+Despite the fact that it was under attack by evil clowns, I promise you will thoroughly enjoy your visit to Cincinnati.
 I took a 2.5 week trip around the Great Lakes region one summer, and I hit up Ohio, Indiana, Michigan, Illinois, Wisconsin, and Minnesota.
 It’s pretty to get around most of these states by bus or trains.
 (I strongly believe the mass transit systems of this country are in desperate need of improvement.)

-Ohio has plenty of great cities to try when you visit all 50 states, but I really fell for Cincinnati.
+Ohio has plenty of great cities to try when you visit all 50 states, but I think you’ll fall for Cincinnati.
 It has excellent museums for both history and art.
 It has fab food, and I’m not just talking about Skyline Chili.
 Finally, it’s within walking distance of Kentucky.
 So you could easily visit Kentucky on the same trip.

 Until South Bend Mayor Pete Buttigieg (probs not how you spell his name) ran for president, the only city in Indiana I could name was the capital, Indianapolis.
 Unfortunately, Pawnee, Indiana from the show Parks and Recreation does not exist.
 However, Indianapolis is featured several times on Parks and Rec so you can give yourself a little tour by visiting the Indiana Governor’s office and eating at Ron Swanson’s favorite steakhouse.